Healthy Homes Assessment Poukawa

 Insulation Poukawa

-Insulation requirements to meet the R-values required for your area
+Insulation requirements to meet the R-values for your area

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about this Healthy Homes insulation standard.
+Check out the complete details of this Healthy Homes insulation standard.

 Poukawa Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage standard.
+Find out all the details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection